betcode-org/betfair/docs/streaming.md

 ..
 ```

+!!! tip
+    When using betfair purchased historical data the listener vars `calculate_market_tv` and `cumulative_runner_tv` are required to access `totalMatched` in the market and runner books (depending on data package)

 ### Snap

 Instead of waiting for an update you can snap the listener to get an up to date version of the data.